A better way to add multiple strokes around text in Photoshop

 The copy appears above the original.

-For this effect to work, we always want to be adjusting the stroke for the bottom shape.
+For this multi-stroke effect to work, always apply the new stroke to the bottom shape.

-So click on the bottom shape layer to select it.
+Click the bottom shape layer to make it active.

 Making the bottom shape layer active.